Book Now

 So I studied law.

 I completed my B.A.
 (Law) at the University of Durban-Westville — a university that existed, under apartheid, exclusively for Indian students.
-A separate institution, built to keep us apart from white South Africans, even in education.
+A separate institution built to keep each race apart, even in education.

 Then I applied to study my LL.B at the University of Natal — a whites-only institution under the apartheid regime.
 As a non-white South African, I was not permitted to attend.